Batman (military): Germany

 In the German Army the batman was known as Ordonnanz ("orderly") from the French "ordonnance", or colloquially as Putzer ("cleaner") or as Bursche ("boy" or "valet").

 The main character Švejk of the antimilitarist, satirical novel The Good Soldier Švejk by the Czech author Jaroslav Hašek is the most famous portrayal of a batman drafted into the Austro-Hungarian Army during the First World War.
 (The 1967 German song "Ich war der Putzer vom Kaiser" is actually based on the British instrumental hit "I Was Kaiser Bill's Batman" of the same year, with original German lyrics.)

 India

 The old British term "orderly" continued into the post-independence Indian Army.
 It has now, however, been replaced with the Hindi word sahayak, which translates as "assistant" or "helper".
 There have been suggestions to do away with the practice, as the Indian Navy and Indian Air Force already have.

 Bangladesh

-In Bangladesh Army, officers and officer cadets have civilian orderlies.
-In Bangladesh Air Force, they are called batmen.
+In the Bangladeshi Army, officers and officer cadets have civilian orderlies.
+In the Bangladeshi Air Force, they are called batmen.